awsdocs/amazon-s3-developer-guide/doc_source/Introduction.md

 A key is the unique identifier for an object within a bucket\.
 Every object in a bucket has exactly one key\.
 Because the combination of a bucket, key, and version ID uniquely identify each object, Amazon S3 can be thought of as a basic data map between "bucket \+ key \+ version" and the object itself\.
 Every object in Amazon S3 can be uniquely addressed through the combination of the web service endpoint, bucket name, key, and optionally, a version\.
 For example, in the URL http://doc\.s3\.amazonaws\.com/2006\-03\-01/AmazonS3\.wsdl, "doc" is the name of the bucket and "2006\-03\-01/AmazonS3\.wsdl" is the key\.

+ For more information about object keys, see [Object Keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-keys)\.

 ### Regions<a name="Regions"></a>

 You can choose the geographical region where Amazon S3 will store the buckets you create\.
 You might choose a region to optimize latency, minimize costs, or address regulatory requirements\.
 Objects stored in a region never leave the region unless you explicitly transfer them to another region\.
 For example, objects stored in the EU \(Ireland\) region never leave it\.